4 Ways the Best Employee Wellness Programs Improve Employee Health

 Creating health-promoting policies and environments at work is something employees can participate in.
 The worksite wellness committee needs to meet often to talk about how to create a healthy environment at work.
 This discussion can include changes in policy and actual changes in the environment.
 It can include providing opportunities for employees to be physically active, mapping out walking paths or bike paths, establishing tobacco free zones and a tobacco policy at work.

-It includes helping employees find a safe place to exercise, or providing them with convenient access to healthy, inexpensive foods.
 There are a variety of things every company can do to change the policy and environment in such a way that makes it easier for employees to be healthy.
 To help employers decide what changes to make and what their options are we created a free online tool called the Checklist to Change.

 This tool starts with a really short worksite audit helps you identify the things you’re doing well in the policy and environment changes that you might need.
 Then it gives you information and resources that you and your wellness committee will need to implement these changes.
 Any worksite can use the checklist to change.
 It is located here.